MattUnderscoreZhang/BlogWebsite/_posts/2020-07-06-soccer_and_brython.md

 </script>
 {% endhighlight %}

-Note that we've imported a library called browser, which contains web-specific functionality.
+Note that we've imported a library called browser, which contains web-specific functionality and is a part of Brython.
 Specifically, we're using browser.document, which allows us to access HTML elements from the webpage and edit them.
 To find out more, check out the [Brython tutorial][tutorial].

 Also add the following HTML code, so that your page knows there's a button called "mybutton" and a pre-formatted text area called "display".